MrFailzz/Swarm-Mode/README.md

 ### Player
 #### Empty Pockets
 * All offensive accessories have been looted in the area.

-#### No Outlines
-* Outlines for your fellow survivors are removed.
-Communication is key.

 #### Survival of the Fittest
 * All healing accessories have been looted in the area.